shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 Immeditly invoked functions are the functions without names or identity noone can call it but we call the such kind of functions as soon as it invoked soo it works as like **ngOnInit(){}** in angular.

-We need to take care of on thing while creating the anonomus fucntion is we need to put the all function in the bracket as like mentioned below :-
+We need to take care of on thing while creating the anonomus function is we need to put the all function in the bracket as like mentioned below :-
 ```
 // IIFE Without name
 (function(){